EmperorDan/Glossary-of-tech-terms/Algorithm.md

 #

 ## Process in building application
+### Approaching a client
+You must first find your client.
+This is an important step, as it defines your entire project.
+After finding a desirable client you must meet with them and discuss their idea.
+It's very important to remember it's their idea, because you'll most-likely find yourself disagreeing with a few things.
+Once you've met and discuss the user requirements its time to create a powerpoint showing your intentions and to meet again to finalise certain ideas.
 ### Who are your audience?
 This is the most important decision to make as it effects the entire application.
 Changing mid way can be detrimental to your projects life.
 ### High level user stories